Sign in →

 Insufficient ustekinumab is present.

-In the absence of ATU, consider optimizing therapy by increasing the dose or shortening the administration intervals, or by adding an immunomodulator to the therapeutic regimen.
+In the absence of antibodies to ustekinumab (ATU), consider optimizing therapy by shortening the administration intervals.

 Insufficient ustekinumab is present.
-Antibodies-to-ustekinumab detected can contribute to faster clearance of ustekinumab and treatment failure.
-Clinical evaluation is recommended.
+ATU detected can contribute to faster clearance of ustekinumab and treatment failure.

 If the sample was collected at trough ie, immediately before the next infusion, the results could suggest a mechanistic failure of ustekinumab.
-The provider may consider switching therapeutic regimen outside of the drug class.
+The provider may consider shortening administration intervals to reach desired target or switching therapeutic regimen outside of the drug class.

 If the sample was collected at trough ie, immediately before the next infusion, the results could suggest a mechanistic failure of ustekinumab.
-The provider may consider switching therapeutic regimen outside of the drug class.
+The provider may consider closely monitoring ATU for persistence before switching therapeutic regimen outside of the drug class.

 Cautions

-This assay measures free ustekinumab (UTK) and free antibodies to ustekinumab (ATU).
-This assay does not measure UTK bound to ATU (immunocomplexes).
+This test measures free ustekinumab (UTK) and free antibodies to ustekinumab (ATU).
+This test does not measure UTK bound to ATU (immunocomplexes).

 Presence of UTK at concentrations greater than 1 mcg/mL may impair detection of ATU, as the ATU assay is not drug tolerant.